ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Hi!
 I am BombCraft, and this is my unfinished README.md/bio!

-Days until I become old enough to have sex in Germany (also the bext episode of murder drones): 13
+Days until I become old enough to have sex in Germany (also the next episode of murder drones): 13

 Days until my stupid ass IP ban on Scratch that I don't deserve expires: 380